DAVGAN513/LexicalAnalysis/README.md

     coranar
     cormallen

-The objective of this lexical analyzer is to determine a given input string belongs to this languague or not.
+The objective of this lexical analyzer is to determine a given input string belongs to this language or not.
 For this problem can be modeled using a finite automata, which are models used to recognize patterns in strings the Finite Automata that I chose was a DFA
 I chose the DFA because esch input symbol leads to exactly one state, for that helps to making it predictable,efficient, and also easy to implement for a finite set of known words.
 So for this problem that have the language that only consists of five valid words, the DFA is sufficient to represent all valid transitions without ambiguity.